There is a man waiting for the doctor and his time is running out.

 There is little literature on attitudes in Asia, but what is available suggests restrictive policies.
 According to Asian Bioethics Review and various press reports, in 2005 a Taiwanese military officer’s fiancé requested his sperm after he was killed by a tank that he was guiding onto a truck.
 The Taiwanese Department of Health first denied her request for sperm retrieval but then acquiesced under public pressure–though she never got access to it.
 Later, the government enacted legislation that prevents even married couples who are taking steps to undergo artificial insemination from continuing to do so after the husband’s death.

-In Israel, a deceased man’s widow just has to say that she believes he would give consent were he alive to do so.
 In Queensland, Australia, a woman was denied the right to harvest and freeze her husband’s sperm after his unexpected death, although they were planning to start a family.
 She later learned that her husband may have donated sperm when he was a student.
 A paper written on the case by an ethicist argues why, in principle, the woman should have been able to buy the sperm were it still available and viable.

 Fertility doctors working in Western Australia describe the situation there in a 2014 paper for Human Reproduction: “There is an anomaly in the Law as one Act of Parliament says that we can collect sperm while another indicates that we cannot store such sperm,” they write, adding that they do not extract sperm posthumously without a Supreme Court Order.
 “We hope that one day this legal mess is sorted out,” they add.